mmiranda222/.statsuite/content/install-source-code/windows-stat-core-services.md

 ```
   3 .
 Compile the NSI web service

-*WARNING:* The nsi webservice requires a long list of libraries that are downloaded during the build time.
-Sometimes a single build is not enough to download all these libraries, therefore *Make sure all resources are downloaded at build time, otherwise run the build command multiple times*
+*WARNING:* The nsi webservice requires a long list of libraries that are downloaded at build time.
+Sometimes a single build is not enough to download all these libraries, therefore *make sure all resources are downloaded at build time, otherwise run the build command multiple times*

 ```sh
 dotnet build /c/git/nsiws.net/NSIWebServices.sln